nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Lists all prescription records in the application.

-* All parameters for `listprescriptions` command are optional, you can choose to list the records by any of the parameters.
+* All parameters for `listprescription` command are optional, you can choose to list the records by any of the parameters.
-* You are able to `listprescriptions` by any column and sort or reverse sort them.
+* You are able to `listprescription` by any column and sort or reverse sort them.

-Format: `listprescriptions {i/ID q/QUANTITY c/CUSTOMER_ID d/DATE s/STAFF_NAME sid/STOCK_ID sort/COLUMN_NAME rsort/COLUMN NAME}`
+Format: `listprescription {i/ID q/QUANTITY c/CUSTOMER_ID d/DATE s/STAFF_NAME sid/STOCK_ID sort/COLUMN_NAME rsort/COLUMN NAME}`

 Example 1 (Listing all prescriptions): `listprescriptions`